 Nix shines and No. 10 Oregon defeats No. 9 UCLA 45-30

-EUGENE, Ore.
-(AP) Bo Nix made Oregon's win over UCLA look nearly effortless.
+EUGENE, Ore. – Bo Nix made Oregon’s win over UCLA look nearly effortless.
 He said it felt that way, too.

 Nix threw for 283 yards and five touchdowns and No. 10 Oregon handed No. 9 UCLA its first loss of the season with a 45-30 victory Saturday in a highly anticipated showdown for the top of the Pac-12 standings.